 “Mystery deals” happen when the hotel name is only revealed after payment, in exchange for a deep discount off regular rates.
-Price bidding is a virtual auction, and involves offering your own price on a known hotel (keep in mind that a bid is a commitment to that price each time).
-Websites that offer mystery deals include Hotwire and Priceline (which also does price bidding).
+Websites that offer mystery deals include Hotwire and Priceline (scroll down to “Express Deals”).

 Last Minute Deals

 Last minute deals happen when rates are reduced to sell a room.
 Such prices can be found on normal booking sites or via HotelTonight, which specializes in last minute deals (get $25 credit using promo code TAVERY19).
-That being said, it’s not recommended to delay booking in hopes of finding last minute deals – at least make a Plan A and “hold” a room with free cancellation first (tip #3)!
+Expedia has a last-minute deals page as well.
+That being said, it's not recommended to delay booking in hopes of finding last minute deals – at least make a Plan A and “hold” a room with free cancellation first (tip #3)!